(Redirected from Cuban)

 The collapse of the USSR in 1991 and the end of the Cold War exacerbated growing economic problems in Cuba, as the country lost its principal supplier of energy and of many consumer goods.
 While the Cuban regime was expected to follow in turn, it hung on through periods of partial liberalization followed by severe crackdowns on dissidents.
 The United States maintained an economic embargo on the island from the 1960s onward, but it was not followed by any other country, which allowed Cuba to survive even if it was far from thriving.
 The growing hardships led many of its citizens to consider the possibility of braving the seas in order to seek exile in the United States or elsewhere.
 Baseball players were among this number, with players such as Livan Hernandez and Yuniesky Betancourt escaping by boat in precarious conditions to eventually reach the United States.
 Other players defected during international tournaments, depriving Cuban baseball of many of its stars, starting in the mid-1990s - both those who left and those who were suspected of wanting to leave and were thus kept from playing for the national team.

 By the mid-2000s, a badly ill Fidel Castro was no longer making decisions in Cuba, but the closed regime continued to function under his brother Raul and various cronies.
-Support received from nearby Venezuela and its President Hugo Chavez helped the island to keep its head above water economically, although the impending deaths of the Castro brothers and Chavez's own poor health left the future in doubt by the beginning of the 2010s.
+Support received from nearby Venezuela and its President Hugo Chavez helped the island to keep its head above water economically, although the advancing age of the Castro brothers and Chavez's own death left the future in doubt by the beginning of the 2010s.
 Indeed defections became a veritable flood early that decade, with players like Aroldis Chapman, Yoenis Cespedes, Yasiel Puig and Jose Abreu becoming millionaires and instant stars when they signed with major league teams after defecting, encouraging numerous others to follow suit.

 - Peter C. Bjarkman: A History of Cuban Baseball, 1864-2006, McFarland, Jefferson, NC, 2007.